Teach an undergraduate course in Italy!

 FOOD STUDIES • ITALIAN STUDIES • BUSINESS AND ECONOMICS

 The difficult job market makes it imperative for graduate students to have practical academic experience on their CVs, especially those who hope to become teachers or professors.
-The new Graduate Teaching Fellowship—offered by the Umbra Institute, an American study abroad program in Perugia, Italy—gives graduate students doing degree work in food studies, Italian, international business and more the opportunity to design and teach their own course to a small group of undergraduates during a semester in Italy.
+The new Graduate Teaching Fellowship (GTF) — offered by the Umbra Institute, an American study abroad program in Perugia, Italy—gives graduate students doing degree work in food studies, Italian, international business and more the opportunity to design and teach their own course to a small group of undergraduates during a semester in Italy.

 To qualify, graduate students in a related Masters or Ph.D. program, submit a prescribed set of documents (syllabus, CV, recommendation letter) and indicate the semester or summer session they wish to teach.
 Applicants are also required to recruit a small group of students from their home institution to accompany them during their tenure abroad.
 Umbra will assist in gaining the approval and support of the home institution.